simonloewe/TextFieldInputPrediction/README.md

 # Live TextFieldInputPrediction

 ## Simple Swift TextField Live Input Prediction
-This is an approach to get life input predictions of a SwiftUI TextField
+This is an approach to get live input predictions of a SwiftUI TextField

 ### How to use:
 Copy the file ```TextFieldPrediction.swift``` into your Project and use it by calling a